The audios of Andic and a media trial: the defense in a case that has never been secret

 No hay anuncios

 The lawyer admits that media coverage can influence the jury at first, as some cases are so well-known during the investigation that it is inevitable that they have heard about them before.
-“I always tell them that they will end up knowing the most about the subject.
-I do not believe, nor do I want to believe, that the news they have heard will ultimately influence the verdict they may deliver”, he concludes.
+“I always tell them that they are the ones who will end up knowing the most about the subject.
+I do not believe, nor do I want to believe, that the news they have heard will ultimately influence the verdict they may render,” he concludes.

-Regarding the Andic case, this jurist believes that the defense "is counterattacking" to ensure that when the trial arrives, the jury will have heard not only information incriminating Jonathan Andic, but also other information that is favorable to him.
-“I don't know if the strategy of constantly attacking the judge and the Mossos is a good one, I wouldn't do it”, he adds about the statements made by Francisco Marco.
-While he values that this has achieved the media reproducing the defense's narrative, he warns that "it also has a negative point: the cards are very clear, everyone sees the defense strategy, I doubt it can leave many surprises for the interrogations".
+Regarding the Andic case, this jurist believes that the defense "is counterattacking" to ensure that when the trial arrives, the jury will not only have heard information incriminating Jonathan Andic, but also other information that is favorable to him.
+“I don't know if the strategy of constantly attacking the judge and the Mossos is a good one, I wouldn't do it,” he adds regarding the statements made by Francisco Marco.
+While he values that this has achieved media outlets reproducing the defense's narrative, he warns that "it also has a negative point: the cards are very clear, everyone sees the defense's strategy, I doubt it can leave many surprises for the interrogations".